4Ax-Technologies/capture_device1/Network model.md

 vehicle application precision would be more important.

 The test folder contained a 50/50 split of "healthy" and "damage" data.
-The 95.108% model demonstrated a disappointingly high predisposition
-(nearly 50% of the time) to false negative inferences when presented with data containing damage; it was also similarly imprecise when it came to classifying healthy data, with nearly 50% false positives.
+The 95.108% model demonstrated a disappointingly high predisposition to false negative inferences (nearly 50% of the time) when presented with data containing damage; it was also similarly imprecise when it came to classifying healthy data, again inferring nearly 50% false positives.

 A 93.5988% precision model delivered 100% accuracy, but this achievement was undermined by an unacceptably high tendency (nearly 60%) to infer false positives (predicting damage when there was none).
 This would quickly become irritating for the inspection technician, who would